St Boswells Village Hall: the beginnings

 Lady Grisell Baillie, painted in 1844 by James Swinton

 Poor throughout his life (unable even to pay the public library subscription), Younger took a fierce pride in his self-sufficiency and was outspoken in his criticisms of the rich, whose philistinism he detested.
 ‘How can I read Shakespeare, Milton, and Burns, and think of dukes and dogs’?
 (The quotations here are from Younger’s Autobiography, published at Kelso in 1881, based on a personal memoir he had entitled Obscurities in Private Life developed; or Robinson Crusoe untraveled.)
 Particularly fierce was his attack on ‘your great gentleman author’ who ‘knows nothing at all about ordinary life or its constituents – just about as much as of the manners of the inhabitants of Saturn’.
 ‘The “Scottish peasantry”, forsooth!
 What do such authors know about the souters, tailors, weavers, blacksmiths, ale wives, shopkeepers, and labourers about St. Boswells and other villages?
 What know they of the lives, cares, joys, sorrows, hardships, personal and family feelings, sufferings and sympathies, even of their own farmers’, hinds’, and cottars’ families?’
 The ‘polished dreams of these gentry’ cannot be taken as ‘pictures of life’, he concludes.
-Given such views, it is hardly surprising that Younger was not a fan of Sir Walter Scott (1771–1832), whose Borders residence of Abbotsford is located approx.7 miles from St Boswells – a neo-medieval baronial mansion which Younger denigrated as being made of ‘materials ferreted from amongst the dirty rubbish of a few very late ages’.
+Given such views, it is hardly surprising that Younger was not a fan of Sir Walter Scott (1771–1832), whose Borders residence of Abbotsford is located approx.7 miles from St Boswells – a neo-medieval baronial mansion which Younger denigrated as being made of ‘materials ferreted from amongst the dirty rubbish’ of previous ages.
 Scott’s Waverley novels were, he declared, ‘old piper stories’, ‘dwarf and witch tales’, ‘monstrous caricatures of Scottish manners’.
 More generally, though certainly with Scott in mind, Younger remarked that ‘a man of fortune’ who looked from the top of the Eildon Hills over ‘the Merse and Teviotdale, with the romantic vales of the Tweed and Teviot’, might proceed to ‘give you a fairy description of hill and vale, wood and stream, towering mansions and scattered villages, starred over between with smoking hamlets, surrounded with pasture fields and waving corn’.
 But ‘the lives of the poor in these valleys are, from the cradle to the grave, a very different affair from all this’.
-Sir Walter associated with, and encouraged, Andrew Scott of Bowden (no relation), but Younger kept distant from him.
+Sir Walter associated with, and encouraged, the above-mentioned Andrew Scott of Bowden (no relation), but Younger kept distant from him.
+As people say in the Borders, he was ‘nae sook’.

 Nearby Earlston (formerly Erceldoune) may claim to be the home of the fifteenth-century poet and prophet Thomas the Rhymer, who fell asleep under a fairy tree and was carried off by the Queen of Elfland to a mysterious world under the Eildon Hills.
 ‘Till seven years were gane and past / True Thomas on earth was never seen’.
 A stone on a little road off the A6091 marks the very spot where (allegedly) the tree once stood.
 However, the people of St Boswells can take pride in their more down-to-earth John Younger, a modest man and mordant writer, who held it ‘a primitive moral fact’ that ‘every man born into the world has a natural share of right to the means necessary to support that existence which his Maker has given him’.